evereux/pycatia/README.rst

 * CGR cache system must be disabled.
 * Do not activate default shapes on open must be disabled.
 * Parameter names must not have back ticks enabled.
-Tools > Options > General > Parameters and Measure > Knowledge > Parameter Names > Surrounded by the \` symbol.
+Tools > Options > General > Parameters and Measure > Knowledge > Parameter Names > Surrounded by the
+\` symbol.

-On the first run, during the running of the tests, the test suite will create the CATIA drawing, products and part it requires to run in the folder tests/cat_files.
+On the first run, during the running of the tests, the test suite will create the CATIA drawing, products and part it requires to run and adds them to the folder tests/cat_files.

+If you have previously run the tests successfully and see into strange errors, it maybe that the source parts require re-creating.
+Try deleting the CATIA files in the folder tests/cat_files so that they are regenerated on the next test run.

 CATIA V5 should already be running and have NO documents already open.